-Good legislation is critical to reducing disaster risks.
+Good legislation is critical to reducing disaster and climate risks.
 Law can set the stage for early warning, financing, community empowerment and accountability – or it can obscure and obstruct the necessary steps.

 Laws and regulations serve as a foundation for building community resilience.
 They are essential to reducing existing risks posed by natural hazards, preventing new risks from arising and making people safer.
 In 2005, the Hyogo Framework for Action highlighted the importance of good legislation to support disaster risk reduction (DRR).
 The Sendai Framework for Disaster Risk Reduction, adopted in March 2015, calls for a renewed focus on reviewing and strengthening legal frameworks.